-Gaining confidence
+- Gaining confidence

 In other words, practicing and reviewing your work will help solidify everything, including memorization, and understanding and retaining the important concepts likely to be tested.

 Once I figured that out… Now THAT was exciting.
-It’s only obvious in hindsight because you’re surrounded by competing advice mixed with your own uncertainties and overwhelm.
+It’s only obvious in hindsight because you’re surrounded by your own uncertainties and overwhelm.